Analysis - Sea Ice Today

 The new abnormal

-Since 2007, the Arctic sea ice minimum has dropped below 5 million square kilometers (1.93 million square miles), except in 2009, 2013, and 2014, when extent barely crossed the 5 million square kilometer mark.
+Since 2007, the Arctic sea ice minimum has dropped below 5 million square kilometers (1.93 million square miles) every year, except in 2009, 2013, and 2014, when extent barely crossed the 5 million square kilometer mark.
 Such low extents would have been hard to imagine in the 1990s, when extent averaged 6.46 million square kilometers (2.49 million square miles).
 This persistent new normal, and the related losses of most of the old and thick ice, are prominent characteristics of the new, warmer Arctic—resiliently low in ice cover despite more than a decade of variations in seasonal climate patterns and ocean conditions.
 Arctic climate warming continues to lead an unfortunate path of change for the planet.
 Here, NSIDC researchers summarize this year’s events in the Arctic, and touch upon Antarctica sea ice extent at the end of its austral winter.

 Overview of conditions